mstr-brightside/wolka-suggests-study/README.md

 1. [Academmind](https://www.youtube.com/c/Academind) - quite popular channel with courses and tutorials that teach you everything related to web development.

-1. [Free Code Camp](https://www.youtube.com/c/Freecodecamp) - popular channel with various tutorials about programming (mostly)
+1. [Free Code Camp](https://www.youtube.com/c/Freecodecamp) - popular channel with various tutorials about programming (mostly).
+They also have a [platform](https://www.freecodecamp.org/) where you can select a path to grow in.
+A lot of materials and examples, explanations and exercises.